gertjana/RAK811_BreakBoard/README.md

     cp rak811.json ~/.platformio/platforms/ststm32/boards/rak811.json

 If you do not have this directory, .platformio/platforms/ststm32 try,

     pio platform install ststm32

+# TheThingsNetwork configuration

+copy `TTNKeys_Template.h` to `TTNkeys.h`

+Create and application and a OTAA Device in the TTN console and fill in the LORAWAN_DEVICE_EUI, LORAWAN_APPLICATION_EUI and LORAWAN_APPLICATION_KEY, in that file

 # compile

     pio run